-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.11 Risk cause In August 2022 the Scottish Government launched a 12 week consultation on the way in which social care is delivered in Scotland.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.11 Risk cause In August 2022 the Scottish Government launched a 12- week consultation on the way in which social care is delivered in Scotland.
 The consultation followed recommendations made in the Independent Review of Adult Social care.
 The independent analysis of responses was published in February 2022.
 On 20 June 2022 the Scottish Parliament published the National Care Service (NCS) Bill which will provide the foundation for the NCS.
 Risk event A Bill passes through various Parliamentary stages.
 The Bill is currently in Stage 1 of the process.
 The most significant part of the legislation which poses the most risk is the intention to transfer social care responsibility from local authorities to a new, national service.
-Social Care; Executive Director Children, Young People and Partnerships, 1.
-The Bill is under consultation and it is anticipated that additional information will be released by April 2023.
+Risk effect The details of the logistics of any transfer are not yet provided within the Bill.
+It is not clear the extent to which powers will be removed from local authorities or what the provision or delivery of services will or will not be.
+At this stage, the risk effect is anticipated to be significant financial impact to local authorities and IJBs, as well as the potential for impacts on staffing, transfer of property and facilities and the reshaping of the delivery of care.
+It should be noted that the initial impact on the Council is staff time to contribute to the ongoing discussions and understanding of the impact of the Bill.
+Chief Executive, Executive Director Health & Social Care, Head of Adult and Social Care; Executive Director Children, Young People and Partnerships, Executive Director Place; Chief Officer Children, Young People and Partnerships 1.
+The first stage of the Bill has been delayed and it is anticipated that an update shall be available around December 2023.
 2. Officer Working Group established to engage with the NCS Design School and to continue the existing work with COSLA, SOLACE, SOLAR and other relevant bodies 3.
 Ongoing briefings with elected members 4.
 Continued dialogue and engagement with Scottish Government and IJB/H&SCP/Children's Services 3 5